josushell/josushell/README.md

 [![Solved.ac Profile](http://mazassumnida.wtf/api/v2/generate_badge?boj=yoy07030)](https://solved.ac/yoy07030/)

 # Merry Christmas everyone!
-Check my XMAS web site and happy new year!
+Check my XMAS web site version 2022 and happy new year!
-(I made this for 10 minutes with my friend just for fun lol🙃)
+(I made this for 10 minutes with @minju just for fun lol🙃)
 <!--
 **josushell/josushell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.